 Let’s look at each of them in greater details

 One of the terms you would have seen in the table above is “Free Float Market Capitalization”.
-Free float refers to that portion of a company’s outstanding shares that are held by the general public and not by less-liquid stakeholders like government, royalty or company insiders.
-Learn a lot more about free float market capitalization by clicking on this article link
+Free float refers to that portion of a company’s outstanding shares that is held by the general public.
+Free float excludes shares held by less-liquid stakeholders like government, royalty or company insiders.

 Let’s detail these out a bit more

-Learn more about this important topic in a comprehensive article on improving portfolio returns while reducing portfolio risk we had written in a previous article on this blog.
+Learn more about the risk & return interplay in a comprehensive article on improving portfolio returns while reducing portfolio risk I had written earlier on this blog.

 5-Year Performance of Various Nifty Index

 Sectoral stocks (and indices) are more cyclical in nature as compared to broad market indices.
-This is evident from the Price-Earning ratio (PE ratio) data below where the swings (i.e. the difference in the 5-year highs and 5-year lows) are much bigger in sectoral indices (except Nifty FMCG & Nifty IT) as compared to the broader indices.
+We see this from the Price-Earning ratio (PE ratio) data below.
+Sectoral indices has much higher swings as compared to broader indices.
+The only exception to this are the Nifty FMCG & Nifty IT index.

-The above table reveals that some sectors like Auto, Media and Metals are currently valued at much below their 5-year P/E average trend while other sectors like Bank, Financial Services and even a broader index like Nifty Next 50 are far ahead of their 5-year P/E average.
+The above table reveals some opportunities.
+Sectors like Auto, Media and Metals are currently valued at much below their 5-year P/E average.
+Other sectors like Bank, Financial Services and even the Nifty Next 50 is far ahead of their 5-year P/E average.

-As an investor you can use the above data to take calls on how to diversify and rebalance your portfolio so that you improve your chances of a higher returns or a lower loss.
+As an investor you can use the above data to take calls on how to diversify and rebalance your portfolio.
+This is likely to improve your chances of a higher returns or a lower loss.

-What do fund managers say about placing caps (limits) on sector weights in indices?
+What fund managers say about placing caps (limits) on sector weights in indices?

 - Nilesh Shah (Chief Executive Officer of Kotak Mahindra Asset Management) prefers to stay with the global trends where most indices don’t have a sectoral cap.
-As a result, the Kospi (Korea) have a tilt towards tech while Brazil & Russia are skewed on commodities.
+As a result, the Kospi (Korea) is tilted towards tech while Brazil & Russia are skewed on commodities.
 He also contends that the capping will curb the performance of better performing sectors in favour of non-performing sectors.

-- Aashish P. Somaiyaa (Managing Director & CEO at Motilal Oswal Asset Management) also finds sectoral capping being against free market principles and by capping, we will not be reflecting the current economic composition (or instead manipulating the view).
+- Aashish P. Somaiyaa (Managing Director & CEO at Motilal Oswal Asset Management) also finds sectoral capping being against free market principles.
+He say that capping will not be reflective of the current economic composition (or instead manipulating the view).

-- Koel Ghosh (Head of Business, APAC at S&P Dow Jones) says that the introduction of sector cap requirements especially on broad market indices will impact products linked to those indices. (this is true; imagine comparing a large cap fund with a benchmark like Nifty 50 which is not a true benchmark because of the limitations).
-The lack of quality indices does harm to the capital markets as it potentially leads to loss of access to investor capital
+- Koel Ghosh (Head of Business, APAC at S&P Dow Jones) says that the introduction of sector cap requirements especially on broad market indices will impact products linked to those indices.
+I agree because capping financial services to say, 20% will not be reflective of a large cap fund’s bencmark i.e. Nifty 50.
+The lack of quality indices does harm the capital markets as it leads to loss of access to investor capital

 - Kalpesh Ashar (Proprietor at Full Circle Financial Planners and Advisors) feels that capping sectors like bring more stability and diversification.